 One of the most important questions is “How much money do I need to get started?”

 The amount of cash needed (known as cash flow) depends on your initial setup costs, your weekly costs, and how long you think it will take before your revenue is sufficient to cover your costs.

 Being an online entrepreneur has the benefit that you can keep your costs to a minimum.
 For example, it is possible for someone to write and produce an ebook and start to sell it online for less than a few hundred dollars.

 The important tips are:

-- Don’t borrow too much – Ideally you’ll have enough money to get started without borrowing money that you’ll have to repay back.
-Consider finding way of minimising your spend.
+- Don’t borrow too much – Ideally, you’ll have enough money to get started without borrowing money that you’ll have to repay back.
+Consider finding ways to minimize your spend.